-“movements don’t follow ideas. it’s the people with those ideas that motivates others.” listen now
+“Movements don’t follow Ideas.
+It’s the people with those ideas which motivates others.”

-how we feed ourselves determines the fate of instability
+how we feed ourselves regulates our fate of (in)stability

 As the basis for future preventative human & planetary care, we share the burden to know more about our food and where it comes from.
 The production of clean and healthy food as a method of redemption to what ails us, and to the instability of the climate of our shared planet has begun developing legs in recent years.
 But, we have a long way to go.
 With the exponential growth of our population, and too the modern plagues inflicting more of those who consume a cheap diet steeped with externalities that is beginning to prove concerning and expensive on a shrinking planet of finite boundaries – we need better food for thought.

 The savior to this seems to be reengaging with natural order.
 To embrace biodiversity of all living creators big and small.
 Creators, in many cases microbes, that have refined a process of cycling energy over billions years, and now for the benefit to us!
 This regenerative nutrient loop is essential to our wellbeing.
 It happens in soil, it happens in the sea, and it happens in you.
 Our role in enlisting in this process comes down to how we decide to feed ourselves.
-And, that’s as big as how the world does it, to what you personally put in your mouth.
-What’s great about this approach even for those yet to take accountability for this burden – you can’t beat eating good food for all it’s cultural, familial, societal, and personal benefits.
-You are what you eat – so embrace it!
+What you personally put in your mouth and how the rest of the world feeds themselves is proving equally important in you living a stable life.
+What’s great for us all – as either medicine or policy – you can’t beat the cultural, familial, societal, planetary and personal benefit you get from good food.
+Time to embrace it!